 - On a Saturday, you might find Jim hanging out with his wife: fishing, kayaking, camping, and enjoying the outdoors, or enjoying a live theater performance.

-- Jim and his wife Deborah have three grown sons.
+- Jim and his wife Deborah have three grown sons and three beautiful grandchildren.

 Masters Degree in Education, Oregon State University, 1983